Derivative principles for invariant ensembles

 Let us remark that for $n=1$, the equations~\eqref{2.2.7} and~\eqref{2.2.10} reduce to the $n=1$ version of~\eqref{2.2.8}, which are the univariate Hankel transform and its inverse.

 In contrast to the two additive cases, the multiplicative convolution has to be related to the Mellin transform.
 Its matrix version is given by the spherical transform on $\herm_+(n)$.
-For defining this specific transform, we introduce with $|X|^s$ the generalised power function
+In order to define this specific transform, we introduce with $|X|^s$ the generalised power function

 where $X_{j\times j}$ denotes the top left $j\times j$ block of $X\in\herm_+(n)$.
 The parameters $s_n$ can be chosen complex.
 This generalised power function is essentially used in the multiplicative analogue of the HCIZ integral which is the Gelfand-Na\u\i mark integral (see~\cite{GN57}),